 Graduate Program Fellowships

-All incoming students to the Creative Writing Program receive graduate fellowships that range from from half-tuition remission to full-tuition remission with generous stipends.
+All incoming students to the Creative Writing Program receive graduate fellowships that range from half-tuition remission to full-tuition remission with generous stipends.

 Among others, full fellowships include The Axinn Fellowship, The Jim Brodey Fellowship, The Jill Davis Fellowship, The Fromer Fellowship, The Jan Gabrial Fellowship, The Lillian Vernon Fellowship, and the Wiley Birkhofer Fellowship.
 Additionally, the Rona Jaffe Foundation Graduate Fellowship in Creative Writing is awarded annually to support one incoming female student.